This post was originally published on November 5, 2018

 Many stores, unfortunately, are now open on Thanksgiving Day, which has taken some of the meaning away of spending a relaxing day with friends and family, all in the name of profit.

-The Thanksgiving holidays mark one of the busiest travel periods in the USA both on the roads and in the air.
+This holiday marks one of the busiest travel periods in the USA both on the roads and in the air.
 Starting around November 20th and lasting until approximately December 1st.
 It is expected that in 2016, over 25 million people will travel during these dates.

 A presidential pardon of at least one turkey is performed yearly at the White House.
 This tradition is staple of public engagement and a photo opportunity for the President Of The United States (POTUS).
 This popular event dates back to the 1940s.